-We are currently conducting a Phase 1 clinical trial of NX-13 in normal healthy volunteers.
-Following completion of this trial, we expect to initiate a Phase 2 proof-of-concept trial evaluating NX-13 in CD in the second half of 2022.
+We have completed a Phase 1a clinical trial of NX-13 in normal healthy volunteers.
+We expect to initiate a Phase 2 proof-of-concept trial evaluating NX-13 in CD in the second half of 2022.

 Many of the preclinical models of CD are shared with that of UC.
 Data on three mouse models and a pig model of IBD are presented above.
 The adoptive transfer model develops ileitis in addition to colitis and would be considered to be the most relevant of the three models to CD.